CCollier-AI/CCollier-AI.github.io/ai-as-a-critical-thinking-partner.md

 Stop thinking of it as a **tool**.
 Start thinking of it as a **critical thinking partner**.

-That might sound like a wild concept for some, but honestly—it’s made a world of difference for me.
+That might sound like a wild concept for some, but honestly-it’s made a world of difference for me.
 I can’t count the number of times I’ve used LLMs and other AI-powered tools to:

 - Generate and refine ideas